Browse This Article:

 There are several different methods for targeting who will see your ad and where they will see it.
-And again, these settings will depend largely on your campaign goals, what you are advertising, and your customer base.
-We have included a listing below, but if you want more detailed information, click here.
+And again, these settings will depend largely on your campaign goals, what you are advertising and your customer base.

-Targeting methods let you choose who will view your video ads and where they will be placed; options include:
+Targeting methods let you choose who will view your video ads and where they will be placed.
+Some of the options include:

 Detailed demographics: Reach college students, homeowners, or new parents; the choices are numerous.

 Enables you to select from available categories to reach people in specific interest groups.